 5. Bird Dog

 The bird dog isometric hold engages your back and core muscles and helps you improve balance, stability, and posture.

 It also strengthens low back and reduces pain, as suggested in a method (McGill Big 3) published by Dr. Stuart Mcgill.1Low Back Exercises: Stuart McGill’s Big Three – American Council of Exercise (ACE)

 How to do:

-- Get on your all fours with your arms are straight underneath your shoulder and knees in line with your hips.
+- Get on all fours with your arms straight underneath your shoulder and knees in line with your hips.

-- Keep your abdominal muscles tight and spine as neutral as possible.
+- Keep your abdominal muscles tight and your spine as neutral as possible.

 - Raise your right arm in front of you and the left leg behind you simultaneously until they are parallel to the ground.